Raghcodezz/17-LIVE_Ad_Analysis/README.md

-# Optimizing Ad Placement Through Viewer Behavior Analysis on 17LIVE
+# Optimizing Ad Placement Through Viewer Behavior Analysis

-This project analyzes live stream data from the 17LIVE a live streaming platform to uncover insights about viewer engagement and determine the best time to display ads for maximum visibility and impact.
+This project analyzes stream data from a live streaming platform to uncover insights about viewer engagement and determine the best time to display ads for maximum visibility and impact.

 ## Business Problem:
 17LIVE aims to place ads during live streams to generate revenue and enhance the user experience.
 To achieve this, the company needs to understand: